 - Moot if all issues resolved - De novo standard of review on almost all withholding issues - Deference to agency in national security, readily reproducible, and electronic search causing interference - Based on administrative record for fee waiver issues

 Discovery

+- What is discovery?

-- Usually extremely limited
+- In FOIA cases, usually extremely limited

-- Question of search often appropriate
+- Question of search often appropriate.

-- Not appropriate if agency will cover in its Vaughn declaration
+- Not appropriate if agency will cover in its Vaughn declaration.

 Summary Judgment